Ruszów

-Ruszów (Ružow) is a village in the administrative district of Gmina Węgliniec, within Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland.
-Ruszów is within the historic Upper Lusatia, homeland of Lusatian Sorbs.
+Ruszów (Rauscha; Ružow) is a village in the administrative district of Gmina Węgliniec, within Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland.
+Ruszów is located in the historic region of Upper Lusatia.
+The village is served by Ruszów railway station.

+History

 During World War II the Germans established and operated a subcamp of the Gross-Rosen concentration camp in the village, whose prisoners were Jews.

 In the final stages of World War II, a temporary hospital of the Second Polish Army was located in the village.

-Transport

-The area is served by Ruszów railway station and also once by Ruszów Szklarnia railway station until 2006.